At least 52 dead in Brazil prison riot

 Sixteen of the dead were decapitated in the second major eruption of violence to rock the country's severely overpopulated and deadly prison system in as many months.

-Fighting broke out in the Altamira Regional Recovery Centre at around 7.00am (1000 GMT), an official from the Para state government's penitentiary department told AFP.
+Fighting broke out in the Altamira Regional Recovery Centre at around 7am (6pm Singapore time), an official from the Para state government's penitentiary department told AFP.

 Two guards were taken hostage during the hours-long clashes, which were brought under control at around midday.
 They were eventually freed.